Community support for people with aphasia

 Our aim is to create a network of peer-led community groups across the UK, delivering vital services for people with aphasia within the ethos of Connect's innovative model of support.

-Connect - the communication disability network
+Charity information: Connect - the communication disability network

 Aphasia is a communication disability that is acquired as a result of stroke, brain tumour or brain injury.
 Every aphasia sufferer experiences different symptoms.
 Some cannot speak at all, and others can no longer read, write or use numbers.